Anger in Women & Girls

 So what about the comment that a young girl who is expressing her anger needs “help”?
 Even though we’re now living in the 21st Century, in a brand new decade, and we think women won equality decades ago, girls are often still raised to “be nice” and not upset others… which can mean suppressing their own feelings, especially their anger.

 Is this a good thing?
 Well, it might save others feeling uncomfortable.
 But what does it do to the girl or woman to stop her emotions in their tracks?
-From a physiological/biological perspective, it stops in its tracks the negative chemical flow associated with the negative emotion and instead means it gets bottled up and starts festering away.
+From a physiological/biological perspective, it stops in its tracks the negative chemical and energy flow associated with the negative emotion and instead means it gets bottled up and starts festering away.
 People who express their anger are more healthy than those who bottle it up.

 I know someone who, when they get angry, says “Just let me be angry, and then I”ll be over it“.
 They feel the anger, say what they need to say, and that’s done.
 By comparison, others just never learned to do this.
 They might not even start to feel angry because they jump on it immediately and squash it.
 Maybe it feels too uncomfortable or too painful to feel into that anger.
 Maybe they’re afraid of becoming out of control with excessive anger.
 Often you can learn at some point earlier in your life that if you show anger, you’ll end up with a worse feeling than that, such as extreme loneliness when people withdraw love or punish you (physically, or with mental abuse such as put downs).